Program Factsheet (PDF)The Call for 2022 Distinguished Award Letters of Intent and Project Proposals will be announced in August 2021.

 Program Administration: The Sustainability Dow Fellows Program is administered by the Graham Sustainability Institute at the University of Michigan (U-M) on behalf of the U-M Provost.

 Sustainability at U-M

 The University of Michigan defines sustainability as a solutions-driven scholarship and practice that seeks to safeguard our life-support systems and planet and enhance the quality of life for present and future generations.
 The field is defined by the problems it addresses rather than the disciplines it employs.
 It draws from multiple disciplines of the natural, social, engineering, design, and health sciences; from the professions and humanities; and from practical field experience in business, government, and civil society.

-Planet Blue Funding for Campus Projects: Competitive funding to support student-led projects focused on U-M campus sustainability is available through the Planet Blue Student Innovation Fund.
+Planet Blue Funding for Campus Projects: Competitive funding to support student-led projects focused on U-M campus sustainability is available through Planet Blue.